 For the best results, research each hashtag.
 Look at the type of content and the number of likes on its top-performing posts—if your content matches up, you’ve got yourself a winning hashtag.

 The number of hashtags you deploy is also critical.
 While Instagram allows for up to 30, a mass of tags underneath your caption risks looking both untargeted and unprofessional.
-That’s why 91% of posts by top brands use seven or fewer hashtags to get many likes.
 According to some, posts with over 11 hashtags get the most interaction.
 Even one hashtag can increase engagement on your post by up to 12.6%.

 To help decide which is the right number for your brand, identify how many hashtags your competitors and sector influencers typically use, then experiment with differing hashtag volumes on your posts until you find your sweet spot.